National Humanities Medal Nominations

 Nominated organizations must be established or incorporated in the United States.
 Self-nominations are not permitted.
 Please consult the list of previous National Humanities Medal and Charles Frankel Prize honorees before submitting a nomination.

-Please note: For individuals or organizations involved in the creative or performing arts, please see the description of the National Medal of Arts on the National Endowment for the Arts Web site.
+Please note: For individuals or organizations involved in the creative or performing arts, please see the description of the National Medal of Arts on website of the the National Endowment for the Arts (NEA).

-The president of the United States selects recipients of the National Humanities Medal in consultation with NEH.
+The President of the United States selects recipients of the National Humanities Medal in consultation with NEH.
 The National Endowment for the Humanities initiates and administers the nomination and selection process.
-Nominations are first considered by the National Council on the Humanities—NEH’s 26-member presidentially appointed and Senate-confirmed board of advisors— and then by the Chairman of NEH.
-The NEH Chairman forwards the agency’s recommendations to the president for consideration with candidates of the president’s own choosing.
+The NEH Chair, in consultation with NEH's advisory board, the National Council on the Humanities, sends agency recommendations to the President for consideration with candidates of the President’s own choosing.
 The White House typically announces the winners of the National Humanities Medals in the fall or winter.
 The principal criterion for selection is the significance of the nominee’s contributions to the humanities.
 Up to 12 awards are conferred each year.

 How to Submit a Nomination

 To nominate an individual or organization, please use the online nomination form below.
 Please note that once a nomination is submitted, it will remain active for an additional two years.

 NEH will accept nominations until close of business September 27, 2023.